ebresafegaga/littletyper/README.md

 # Little Typer

+Random code sample from the book ["The Little Typer"](https://thelittletyper.com/) by Daniel P. Friedman and David Thrane Christiansen.
-Code sample from the book "The Little Typer" I wrote while reading it and learning about dependent types.
+I wrote these reading it and learning about dependent types.